rodolfodpk/go-crablet/docs/causation-correlation.md

 1. **Generates event IDs** based on the event tag keys (using TypeID format)
 2. **Sets correlation ID** to the first event's ID in the batch
-3. **Chains causation IDs** so each event points to the previous event in the batch
+3. **Creates a linear causation chain** where each event points to the previous event

 ## Implementation Details: TypeID-Based Generation